jakearchibald/jakearchibald.com/static-build/posts/2021/11/dom-cross-fade/index.md

 Cross-fading is easy when one of the elements is opaque and covers the other element.
 As you adjust the slider, the element displaying "goat" moves from `opacity: 0` to `opacity: 1`.
 Job done!

 But, what if neither element is fully opaque?
-The same technique doesn't work:
+Well, you can't use the same technique:

 <figure class="full-figure max-figure checkd">
   <div class="example-stage">